Category: EasternLoop2016

 We only spent a night in New Hampshire on our way through to Maine, but don’t worry…we’re going to be doing some more things in New Hampshire on our way back down the coast.

 I spotted these flowers on the corner across from the State Capitol Building and had to snap a picture.
 We did manage to squeeze in a pizza place in New Hampshire before we headed on down the road.
-I’ll let Littlest give you all the details about that though!
+I’ll let Nicholas give you all the details about that though!

+Next stop was the Maine State Capitol Building!
 The Maine State House was in line with the other New England Houses.
-Very basic.
+Very basic, clean lines, utilitarian.
 We saw another Hall of Flags, but all of these flags were replicas.
 The real ones were at a museum.

 This was the first time we saw a porch at a State Capitol Building.
 According to the tour guide, it’s used often when the Senate and House are in session.

+There was a dome and we actually got to see it!
+It’s…cream colored.
 As the guide was walking us to the Senate Gallery, she warned us that we couldn’t touch the Senate chairs.
 That even the Senators weren’t allowed to touch another Senator’s chair.
-And she watched us like a hawk while we were in their.
+And she watched us like a hawk while we were in there.
 Jerl dared me to touch one on our way out.
 I may or may not have accidentally brushed against one of them.
 Maybe.
 Maybe not…

 The RV park we stayed at while we were visiting Augusta, ME was right by the Kennebec River.
+It was beautiful and calm while we were there!

 See y’all down the road!